graphsense/graphsense-spark/README.md

-The GraphSense Transformation Pipeline reads raw block and transaction data, which is ingested into [Apache Cassandra][apache-cassandra] by the [graphsense-lib][graphsense-ethereum-etl] component.
+The GraphSense Transformation Pipeline reads raw block and transaction data, which is ingested into [Apache Cassandra][apache-cassandra] by the [graphsense-lib][graphsense-lib] component.
-The transformation pipeline computes an address graph and de-normalized views using [Apache Spark][apache-spark], which are again stored in Cassandra.
+The transformation pipeline computes an address graph and de-normalized views using [Apache Spark][apache-spark], which are again stored in Cassandra to provide efficient queries.

-Access to computed de-normalized views is subsequently provided by the [GraphSense REST][graphsense-rest] interface, which is used by the [graphsense-dashboard][graphsense-dashboard] component.
+The views computed by this component are subsequently served by the [GraphSense REST][graphsense-rest] interface, which is used main data-source [graphsense-dashboard][graphsense-dashboard], the main graphical user-interface of the GraphSense stack.

 This component is implemented in [Scala][scala-lang] using [Apache Spark][apache-spark].